 There used to be a time when people only used huge desktop computers to access the internet, but now the focus is mobility, and people crave the ability to browse websites freely on their mobile devices whenever they feel the need.
 Since the inception of smartphones, mobile web browsing has increased exponentially.

-In the earlier days of website design, they were entirely designed based on being seen on huge, desktop screens rather than small, touch responsive screens in the palm of people’s hands.
+In the earlier days of website design in Houston, they were entirely designed based on being seen on huge, desktop screens rather than small, touch responsive screens in the palm of people’s hands.
 In fact, today’s website designers have to create web page designs that are fully responsive for every type of browser and device.
 This is referred to as responsive website design.

 There are three key qualities involved in a responsive web page design:

 This way, even if the proportions change, the content is built on percentages to ensure it maintains complete consistency.

 All of the media embedded into the web page needs to be sized with percentages rather than pixels, like a non-responsive design would be.

 3. Media queries